hmullins02/CS-499-ePortfolio/README.md

 Artifacts for Category III: Database
 * Atomic Mass Calculator Android Mobile Application
 * Associated files:
+*  Atomic Mass Calculator Enhanced FINAL.zip (This is the final enhanced version for Category 1, but is considered pre-enhancement for Category 3)
 * AndroidManifest.xml
 * Database.java
 * AtomicMassDatabaseHelper.java<br>